 As a cross-device company, its main incentive is to increase its quality and scale accuracy percentage across its cross-device graph.
-For instance, AdBrain’s cross device graph carries “an accuracy of at least 95 percent”.
+For instance, AdBrain’s cross-device graph carries “an accuracy of at least 95 percent”.

 Connected TV ad measurement products, like Moat ads library, can render your marketing fully accountable.
-Moat ads safety, Moat viewability, and advanced Moat analytics provides a real-time shield that blocks fraudulent CTV ads before they are served.
+Moat ads safety, Moat viewability, and advanced Moat analytics provide a real-time shield that blocks fraudulent CTV ads before they are served.
 Moat creative and Moat analytics offer enhanced viewership insights and detailed reporting on all digital ads.

 Nielsen CTV Measurement